18jeffreyma/bcpmobileapps/README.md

 # bcpmobileapps

-iOS development projects, self guided exerciese as well as school Justice Summit App with REST API
+iOS development projects, self guided exerciese as well code as for school Justice Summit iOS App with a PHP REST API

 ## To add repository for contributors